DevShexi/AccountsManager/README.md

-# myShop
+# Accounts Manager

-A new Flutter project.
+A Flutter BLoC conceptual app to combine all the financial applications under the hood of a single mobile app.

 ## Getting Started